oreoluwadnd/Exchequer/README.md

 ## Usage

 This API is public and hosted by Heroku for education purposes.
-So if you are interest to test it without clone and run locally, feel free to play around consulting this Documentation.
+So if you are interested in testing it without cloning and running locally, it is also hosted online, feel free to play around referring to the Documentation.
 The API is a RESTful API that allows you to perform the following operations:

 1. Create a new account